 This expense is associated with marketing, licenses and fees, and shareholder communications.
-The expense for the current quarter is consistent with the comparative period from the prior year.
+The expense for the three and six months ended June 30, 2020 is lower than the comparable periods in the previous year primarily due to the cancellation of investor conferences as a result of COVID-19.